KatiaArruda/KatiaArruda/README.md

 # Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-📝 Freelance Developer | ERP, SQL & Python Expert | Automation & Machine Learning Solutions

-💡 My mission is to simplify complex processes and turn data into strategic decisions by combining automation, artificial intelligence, and web development.
+📝 Full Stack Developer | Senior Systems Analyst

+💡 Full Stack Developer with a focus on data analysis, specializing in creating scalable solutions and system integration.
+Skilled in Python (Flask, Django, Pandas) and JavaScript (Node.js) for developing RESTful APIs, microservices, and dynamic interfaces.

-With experience in ERP, CRM, and databases (Oracle, MySQL, PostgreSQL, MongoDB), I help businesses automate operations, integrate systems, and extract valuable insights using Python, SQL, and Machine Learning.
+Experienced in ERP, CRM, and databases (Oracle, MySQL, PostgreSQL), leveraging Jupyter Notebooks and Google Colab for data experimentation and solution prototyping.

-With expertise in project management and agile methodologies, I strive to deliver high-value solutions that help businesses operate more efficiently.

-📩 Open to new projects and collaborations!
-Let’s discuss how technology can drive results for your business.
+Proficient in Agile methodologies (Scrum, Kanban) and tools like Git, GitHub, and Azure DevOps for collaboration and version control.
+Passionate about innovation and continuous learning, always striving to develop solutions that transform data into real business value.

 English Level: B1 - Maior Vergara | English-4-Tech on the DIO community

-Contact:knsolucoestecnologicas@outlook.com

 <a href="https://www.linkedin.com/in/katia-packer" target="_blank">